ryjo1026/footprints/README.md

 Download pre-bundled files from [this link](https://github.com/ryjo1026/footprints/releases/download/0.1.0/footprints.zip).

-Serve up the files with any simple http server.
+Serve up the files on port 9000 with any simple http server.
 We recommend using the built in Python server by running:

 ```
 python3 -m http.server 9000
 ```

 within the directory that you unzipped the files to.
+Note that you must access the files from `http://localhost:9000` due to restricitons from the Google Maps API.